Evaluation of binary classifiers for asymptotically dependent and independent extremes: Introduction

-In the machine learning literature, there is a vast body of work about imbalanced data \cite[see, e.g.][]{Hilario2018}.
-Within this context of imbalanced problems, $R(g)$ can be understood as a function of precision and recall, two metrics well-used to score binary classifiers in learning research \cite[see, e.g.][and the $F$-score]{He2013}.
-Still, the review paper by \cite{Haixiang2017} did not mention any imbalanced method based on extreme value theory \cite[see, e.g.][]{resnick2003}.
-To our knowledge, very few theoretical links have been made to bridge the imbalanced learning and multivariate extreme value theory.
-One noticeable exception is \cite{Jalalzai2018} who worked on binary classifiers for extremes under the regular variation hypothesis.
-But they did not focus on $\Ru(g)$.
-Instead, they studied a different setting where the object of interest was $\PP(g(\bm X) \neq Y \mid \|\bm X\|>u)$ where $\|\bm X\|$ represents a norm with $u$ large.
-Hence, their conditioning event was $\{ \|\bm X\|>u \}$, while our conditioning depends on $Y$ with the set $\{\Yu = 1 \text{ or } g(\bm X;u) = 1\}$, see Equation \eqref{eq:Rug}.
-So, their interest was centered on the classifier performance when the norm of the explanatory vector $\bm X$ was large.
-Our focus is on large values of $H$ in the production of extreme events of the type $\Yu =1$ when $ H > u $, see Equation \eqref{eq:Y_u}. \cite{Jalalzai2018} provided various theoretical results based on the main assumption that the conditional distribution of $\bm X$ given $Y= \pm 1$ was regularly varying with an angular measure that depends on $Y= \pm 1$.

-In this study, one part of our results is based on the concept of hidden regular variation \cite[see, e.g.][]{Ledford96,heffernan2005,Ferro2007}.
+In the machine learning literature, there is a vast body of work about imbalanced data \cite[see, e.g.,][]{Hilario2018}.
+For example, the so-called functions of precision and recall are two metrics well-used to score binary classifiers in learning research, see, e.g., \cite{He2013} and the $F$-score.
+Still, the review paper by \cite{Haixiang2017} did not mention any imbalanced method based on EVT, even though some studies have proposed binary regression models for imbalanced data based on univariate EVT distributions \citep[e.g.][]{Wang2010}.
+Nonetheless, to our knowledge, very few theoretical links have been made to bridge imbalanced learning and MEVT.
+One noticeable exception is \cite{Jalalzai2018} who worked on binary classifiers for extremes under the regular variation hypothesis \cite[see, e.g.,][]{resnick2003}.
+But they differ from our work on two aspects.
+First, their object of interest was extremes defined as rare events coming from binary classifiers.
+In our case, we consider extremes as rare events from either the responses or the binary classifier outputs.
+The second difference with our work is that, although they considered in details many mathematical aspects under the asymptotic dependence case, they did not explore the asymptotic independence situation.
+In this study, one part of our results is based on the concept of hidden regular variation \cite[see, e.g.,][]{Ledford96,heffernan2005,Ferro2007}.
 In particular, we take advantage of the model of \cite{Ramos2009} to derive the asymptotic properties of our estimators.
+Table \ref{table::review_risks} in Appendix \ref{sec:review_risks} summarizes the main features of some risk measures used to compare binary classifiers for extremes, see also Table I in \cite{Stephenson2008} for a score comparison.